VEZY/PlantBiophysics.jl/docs/src/simulation/mtg_simulation.md

 to_initialize(models)
 ```

-OK, only the `"Leaf"` component must be initialized before computation, with the shortwave radiation `Rₛ`, the visible sky fraction seen by the object `sky_fraction`, the characteristic dimension of the object `d` and the Photosynthetically active Photon Flux Density `PPFD`.
+OK, only the `"Leaf"` component must be initialized before computation for the coupled energy balance, with the shortwave radiation `Rₛ`, the visible sky fraction seen by the object `sky_fraction`, the characteristic dimension of the object `d` and the Photosynthetically active Photon Flux Density `PPFD`.
 We are in luck, we used [Archimed-ϕ](https://archimed-platform.github.io/archimed-phys-user-doc/) to compute the radiation interception of each organ in the example coffee plant we are using.
 So the only thing we need is to transform the variables given by Archimed-ϕ in each node to compute the ones we need.
 We use `transform!` from `MultiScaleTreeGraph.jl` to traverse the MTG and compute the right variable for each node:

 ```@example usepkg
 using MultiScaleTreeGraph